 Additional Expenses

-Remember: It's also important to track any miscellaneous expenses that don't necessarily fit into the categories above.
+Remember: It's also essential to track any miscellaneous expenses that don't necessarily fit into the categories above.

 Also Read: